lddubeau/versync/README.md

 numbers in the package are checked.
 If you don't have a `package.json` in the folder where you run it, it will give an error and break.

-The utility automatically checks `package.json` and `component.json`.
+The utility automatically checks `package.json`.
 If you have other JavaScript sources or JSON files that hold your version number first edit the `package.json`, adding the `versionedSources` property:

 ```json
 {